Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong><code>ICompleteProjectTaskEvent</code></strong></td>
 			<td>
 				<p>
-					Contains references for the translation and the project.
+					Contains references to the translation and to the project.
 				</p>
 			</td>
 		</tr>